flightaware/kafkatcl/README.md

 * **kafka::setup_producer**

  You don't need this unless you want to configure the producer object before creating a topic producer.
 Likewise for setup_consumer.

+ Once setup_producer has been invoked to create a producer-generating object called kafka::producer, changes to the master object like defining callbacks will not be inherited by the producer or consumer creator.

 Misc Stuff